giovannicandotti/MS_MFA/README.md

 ## 🖼️ Two Methods only
 <h1>> pushPopup</h1>

 This method is to raise a popup on Authenticator app of the smartphone where the user is configured.
+It works properly when the 'Default sign-in method' of the user is 'Microsoft Authenticator notification'.

 There are limitations in using this approach against the usage done through own Microsoft functions (e.g. login to portal), where geographical data can be included.